Zephyr API Documentation 4.1.99

 ◆ header_fields

-const char** http_request::header_fields
+const char* const* http_request::header_fields

 The HTTP header fields (application specific) The Content-Type may be specified here or in the next field.